osm-search/Nominatim-Data-Analyser-Frontend/README.md

 # Nominatim-Data-Analyser-Frontend

 The Nominatim Data Analyser is a QA tool used to scan the nominatim database and extract suspect data from it.
-These data are then presented to mappers through this webapp developped in Svelte.
+These data are then [presented to mappers](https://nominatim.org/qa/) through this webapp developed in Svelte.
 The repository of the main backend can be found here: [Nominatim-Data-Analyser](https://github.com/osm-search/Nominatim-Data-Analyser).

 # How to build